dotnet/project-system/docs/design-time-builds.md

 - No compilation occurs, and outputs aren't modified.
 - Additional MSBuild targets are invoked to obtain various data.

-## What features do design-time builds support
+## Features that design-time builds support

 Data obtained from DTBs drive many IDE features, including: